gps1539/trespass/README.txt

   --showuser SHOWUSER   show the username for an account --showpass            show the password for a user

 To initialize 2 gpg keys need to be provided.
-They can be created via gpg2 --full-gen-key
+They can be created via gpg2 --full-generate-key

 trespass --init key1 key2